m-lab/ndt-server/spec/ndt7-protocol.md

 proxies may include ISP-level performance-enhancing proxies, OpenSSH, Tor anonymity network and many others.

-`WSInfo.LastRTT` samples may be affected by the payload during download and upload tests, as the queue of BinaryMessage may delay either ping or pong frame.
-Ping test does not send BinaryMessage payload, so WSInfo RTT measurements should be reasonably accurate (unless it's practical for the client to delay pong frames).
-The very first `WSInfo` sample collected during the download test also has a chance to be accurate as the ping frame SHOULD precede any BinaryMessages in the case.
+`WSPingInfo.LastRTT` samples may be affected by the payload during download and upload tests, as the queue of BinaryMessage may delay either ping or pong frame.
+Ping test does not send BinaryMessage payload, so WSPingInfo RTT measurements should be reasonably accurate (unless it's practical for the client to delay pong frames).
+The very first `WSPingInfo` sample collected during the download test also has a chance to be accurate as the ping frame SHOULD precede any BinaryMessages in the case.